-Equipment required:
+Equipment required

 - Clipboards

-- · Collection trays or buckets
+- Collection trays or buckets

 - Equipment to explain how tides work

-- Hula hoops
+- Something to group objects (e.g. hula hoops)

-Before arriving at the beach:
+Before arriving at the beach

 1. Introduce the moon as the factor with the greatest influence that causes the tide.
 As a result of the gravitational pull, the moon causes a swell in the sea on both sides of the earth, namely the two high tides.
 This can be explained with pictures, or you can use balls to represent the earth and the moon in order to show how the tide moves around the earth.
 Using a large elastic band is a good way of showing how the sea swells on opposite sides of the earth.